-When a student submits an assessment item seven or more days late, they will receive a notional zero for that assessment item.
+When a student does not submit an assessment task or submits an assessment task seven or more days late, they will receive a notional zero for that assessment item.
 A notional zero may also be awarded if an assessment item, submitted up to 7 days late, achieves a penalised score below the notional zero.